o-jasper/o-jasper.github.io/blog/_posts/2015-01-07-public_goods_and_business_models.md

 getting used to particular products.
 During hat time other entrepreneurs with innovations that are not strategic enough can at best hope they get bought in.

-However, some aspects of how Ethereum works already mitigates this to an extent.
+However, some aspects of how Ethereum works already mitigate this to an extent.
 Particularly the use of public keys(and contract addresses) as accounts.
 One should consider the pressure to find business models is to find leverages, and the leverage of having exclusivity is an effective one.
-So it is possible that they will reduce mitigating aspects.
+So it is possible that they will find 'innovations' to reduce mitigating aspects.

 *Back* to the coalition DAO; it will likely have to make decisions, probably through a kind of voting based on weighed constituancies from the subDAOs.